DataDog/hiring-engineers/answers.md

  To create a Timeboard using the Datadog API you will first need to create a new Application Key.
 This will give you full access to Datadog's programmatic API.
 An Application Key can be created via the Integration > Agents menu, providing an app name and clicking **Create Application Key**

- Using the Timeboad endpoint, you can create a timeboard with graphs which the following arguemnts:
+ Using the Timeboad endpoint, you can create a timeboard with graphs using the following arguemnts:

  ```
 - title [required]: